grew-nlp/grew_doc/content/grew_server.md

  where `clusters` is a list of cluster keys, separated by `;`.
  This returns nested dictionaries (the depth being equals to the length of the cluster key list).
  The set of occurrences of the `pattern` in `project_id` are clustered with the first key of the list;
- each clusters is further clustered recursively with the remaining keys.
+ each cluster is further clustered recursively with the remaining keys.
  For instance:

    * If the length of the cluster keys list is 1, the behaviour is similar the the *clustering* feature available in **Grew-match**.